 - Plans for continued investigation and/or action

 IRB minutes are approved by the convened IRB at a subsequent IRB meeting.
-Once approved, they may not be altered by anyone, including a higher authority.
+Once approved, they may not be altered by anyone, including a higher authority, unless such alteration is reviewed and approved by the convened IRB.

 IRB minutes and decisions may be made available, upon request, to relevant individuals or institutional officials at IU and/or its affiliates.